صور الصفحة

 PREFACE.

-the publication of modern Sermons too little attention appears to have been paid to the illiterate claffes of the Community.
+too little attention appears to have been paid to the illiterate claffes of the Community.
 Some attempts indeed have been made to furnish them with Difcourfes adapted to their capacities; but without any disparagement to these attempts, it may be fafely afferted, that the fupply has not been adequate to the demand.
 The confiderate Clergyman can find but few volumes written with fuch plainnefs of language, as to allow of his circulating them in his Parish, with the hope of their being generally understood.
-This is a defect, which the Writer, in common with many other Parochial Ministers has long felt and deplored; and which it is his defire and endeavour by the prefent publication in fome measure to remedy.
+This is a defect, which the Writer, in common with many other Parochial Ministers has long felt and deplored; and which it is his defire and endeavour by the prefent publication in some measure to remedy.
 How far he has

-fucceeded in his attempt, his readers muft determine.
+fucceeded in his attempt, his readers must determine.
 For his own part he freely confeffes, that he has fallen far fhort of that imaginary ftandard, which he has propofed to his own mind for imitation.

 « السابقةمتابعة »